awsdocs/amazon-efs-user-guide/doc_source/manage-fs-access-vpc-peering.md

 A *transit gateway *is a network transit hub that you can use to interconnect your VPCs and on\-premises networks\.
 For more information about using VPC transit gateways, see [Getting Started with Transit Gateways](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-getting-started.html) in the *Amazon VPC Transit Gateways Guide*\.

 A *VPC peering connection* is a networking connection between two VPCs that enables you to route traffic between them using private Internet Protocol version 4 \(IPv4\) or Internet Protocol version 6 \(IPv6\) addresses\.
-You can use VPC peering to connect VPCs within the same region or between regions\.
+You can use VPC peering to connect VPCs within the same AWS Region or between AWS Regions\.
 For more information on VPC peering, see [What is VPC Peering?](https://docs.aws.amazon.com/vpc/latest/peering/Welcome.html) in the *Amazon VPC Peering Guide*\.

 For information about how to mount your EFS file system after you set up a transit gateway or VPC peering connection, see [Walkthrough: Mount a File System from a Different VPC ](efs-different-vpc.md)\.